FabienGOYHEX/moviewebsite/README.md

 #TOOLS
 Key tools used in this React project are:

+##Tool: ReactStrap
---Tool: ReactStrap --Description: Provides prebuilt Bootstrap 4 components that allow a great deal of flexibility and prebuilt validation.
+##Description: Provides prebuilt Bootstrap 4 components that allow a great deal of flexibility and prebuilt validation.
 This allows us to quickly build beautiful forms that are guaranteed to impress and provide an intuitive user experience.

+##Tool: Bootstrap
---Tool: Bootstrap --Description: Build responsive, mobile-first projects on the web with the world's most popular front-end component library
+##Description: Build responsive, mobile-first projects on the web with the world's most popular front-end component library

+##Tool:Github
---Tool:Github --Description: Code hosting platform for collaboration and version control.
+##Description: Code hosting platform for collaboration and version control.
 GitHub lets you (and others) work together on projects. ...
 Git (the version control software GitHub is built on)

-/////////////////////////////////////////////////////////////////////////////////////////////////////
-Thanks for your feedback and don't hesitate in forking our project!
+/////////////////////////////////// Thanks for your attention and don't hesitate in forking our project!

-**#MovieCentral Team**
+**#MovieCentralTeam**